sansneo/prime/README.md

 ![Split](./design/split.png)
 ![VSCode](./design/vscode.png)

+Is it supposed to look pretty?
+That's not the point, but I'm happy it does!

 ## Installation
 Boot it up and run `sudo void-installer`, follow the process and done 🎉!
+You know how to partition and where to mount stuff, you are a big boy/girl.

 > [!TIP]
 > Make sure to pick the right services and groups.